Shobana: Film career

 Shobana made her debut as a child artist.
 In 1980, she won the Best Child Artiste Award for her role in the Tamil movie, Mangala Nayagi, a remake of the Hindi film Saajan Bina Suhagan.

 The President, Dr. A.P.J.
-Abdul Kalam presenting the Padma Shri Award – 2006 to Ms. Shobana in New Delhi on 20 March 2006.
+Abdul Kalam presenting the Padma Shri Award – 2006 to Shobana in New Delhi on 20 March 2006.

 She also starred in the Telugu film Bhakta Dhruva Markendaya in 1982, an acclaimed all children film made in both Tamil and Telugu.
 As an adult, she was introduced to the film industry through the Malayalam film April 18 (1984), by director Balachandra Menon.
 In the same year, she debuted in the Tamil film industry with Enakkul Oruvan (1984), directed by SP Muthuraman.
 She did come back to act in occasional Tamil films opposite Satyaraj (Mallu Vetti Minor, Vaathiyar Veetu Pillai), Bhagyaraj (Ithu Namma Aalu) and Vijayakanth (Ponmana Selvan, Engitta Mothathay) in the early 90s – these roles were generally glamorous in which Shobana generally acted as the beautiful, posh and haughty city girl who is eventually charmed by the village boy.

 Her other major films include Rudraveena (1988), Kanamarayathu (1984) Ithiri Poove Chuvanna Poove, Yathra (1985), Anantaram (1987), Nadodikkattu (1987), Vellanakalude Nadu (1988), Idhu Namma Aalu (1988), Siva (1989), Innale (1990), Kalikkalam (1990), Thalapathi (1991), Pappayude Swantham Appoos (1992), Meleparambil Aanveedu (1993), Manichitrathazhu (1993), Thenmavin Kombath (1994), Minnaram (1994), Mazhayethum Munpe (1995), Hitler (1996), Agni Sakshi (1999), Dance like a Man (2003), Makalkku (2005), Thira (2013) and Varane Avashyamund (2020).
 From Aviduthe Pole Ivideyum to Upaharam, Shobana did sixteen movies in a single year, 1985.
 Shobana also acted in the Tamil period film Kochadaiiyaan (2014).

-In Rudraveena (1988), alongside Chiranjeevi and Gemini Ganesan, she played classical dancer Lalitha Sivajyothi, who belongs to a lower caste and is denied entry into the temple.
+In Rudraveena (1988), alongside Chiranjeevi and Gemini Ganesan, she played classical dancer Lalitha Sivajyothi, who belongs to a lower caste and is denied entry into a temple.
 In Abhinandana (1988), she paired with Karthik, and essayed his love interest, who aspires to become a classical dancer.
 In Kokila (1990), she paired with Naresh, and In Alludugaru (1990) she starred opposite Mohan Babu and was a remake of Malayalam film Chithram.
-1 April Viduthala and Rowdy Gari Pellam were other Telugu films in 1991.
+1 April Vidudhala and Rowdy Gari Pellam were other Telugu films in 1991.

 Shobana won her first National Film Award for Best Actress in 1993 for her performance in AM Fazil's Manichitrathazhu.
 Her portrayal of Ganga Nakulan and alter-ego Nagavalli in the film was described by critics as "spell binding".

 Following her National Award win in 1993, Shobana became highly selective about her films.